canada-ca/gcdigital-tools_outils-numeriquesgc/en/overview.md

 #### Implementation approach

-The approach to developing and releasing the Digital Playbook will be similar to the Web Experience Toolkit and HTML5, where the Digital Playbook continuously evolves on GitHub and stable snapshots of that work are released as formal versions through Canada.ca.
-This enables the Digital Playbook to be both agile and ever-improving on GitHub while also providing a stable version through Canada.ca that can be relied upon for guidance.
+The approach to developing and releasing the GCDigital Tools will be similar to the Web Experience Toolkit and HTML5, where the GCDigital Tools continuously evolve on GitHub and stable snapshots of that work are released as formal versions through Canada.ca.
+This enables the GCDigital Tools to be both agile and ever-improving on GitHub while also providing a stable version through Canada.ca that can be relied upon for guidance.

-Community feedback and contributions to the Digital Playbook are encouraged, with designated reviewers for each part of the Digital Playbook being responsible for reviewing, responding to, requesting changes (as needed) and eventually approving or declining the feedback and contributions.
+Community feedback and contributions to the GCDigital Tools are encouraged, with designated reviewers for each part of the GCDigital Tools being responsible for reviewing, responding to, requesting changes (as needed) and eventually approving or declining the feedback and contributions.
 The primary reviewers are individuals from the related policy areas and areas of expertise, and are also responsible for contributing content and engaging with their respective communities.

-To ensure that the Digital Playbook is as easy to use as possible, contributors/reviewers would work with their respective communities to determine how to make the Digital Playbook more applicable to their day-to-day work, including for which tasks/scenarios personalized [Digital Playbook views]({{ site.baseurl }}/docs/{{ page.lang }}/views{{ site.RenderedFileExtension }}) should be provided.
+To ensure that the GCDigital Tools are as easy to use as possible, contributors/reviewers would work with their respective communities to determine how to make the GCDigital Tools more applicable to their day-to-day work, including for which tasks/scenarios personalized [GCDigital Tools views]({{ site.baseurl }}/docs/{{ page.lang }}/views{{ site.RenderedFileExtension }}) should be provided.

 </section>
 </section>